amylor02/AccoManager/README.md

-* This was a team project of CS342 - Databases *
+* This was a team project of CS342 - Databases
+* Details about implemented functionalities can be found in the [manual](AccoManager_manual.pdf)

 ## AccoManager -  Accommodation Management System